LeastAuthority/hashcash/README.md

 # hashcash

 This repo implements [hashcash](http://hashcash.org) in Go.
-A few simple primitives like `Mint` and `Valid` functions are exposed out of this module.
+A couple of simple primitives like `Mint` and `Evaluate` functions are exposed out of this module.

 To use the library, simply import the library from the git repository.